DhanvardiniRajendran25/SAGE/README.md

 ## Sample Questions to Try

 **Remote Work**
-- "I want to work from Portugal for 90 days — what approvals do I need?"
+- "I want to work from Portugal for 90 days, what approvals do I need?"
 - "I'm a contractor.
 Can I work remotely from home?"
 - "I just started 45 days ago.
 Am I eligible for remote work?"
 - "I need to work from Japan for 75 days to support a client project."

 **Data Privacy**
 - "What is the retention period for customer PII?"
-- "We need to send customer data to a partner in Brazil — what safeguards apply?"
+- "We need to send customer data to a partner in Brazil, what safeguards apply?"
 - "An EU resident asked to see all data we hold about them.
 Who handles this?"
 - "What is the deadline for reporting a data breach?"